aimeemisaki/destinationizer/README.md

-## Unsolved Problems / Major Hurdles

-* Getting API images

-## Future Stretch Goals
+## Future Goals

-* Add a custom error message for each error status
-* Add an animation
+* Finding an image collection API based on cities to incorporate into results page
+* Allowing users to compare more cities